restatedev/sdk-typescript/README.md

 ```

 Restate takes care of:
-  - **reliably execution:** handlers will always run to the end.
+  - **reliable execution:** handlers will always run to completion.
 Intermediate failures result in re-tries
     that use the *durable execution* mechanism to recover partial progress and not duplicate already executed
     steps.
   - **suspending handlers:** long-running handlers suspend when awaiting on a promise (or when explicitly